nolebase/obsidian-plugin-template/README.md

    3. In the `README.md` file.
 3. Fill in a URL to your repository.
 You can replace with `https://github.com/nolebase/obsidian-plugin-template`
 4. Fill in the Why, Features, What can you do with it, Demos, How to install, TODOs, feel free to remove the sections that are not needed.
+5. Replace the name `SomeViewPlugin` and `SomePlugin` with your own plugin name.

 ## ⚠️ How to publish?